 Getting around Vienna

-If like us, you prefer to discover a city by foot you’ll be happy to hear that you are never more than 40 minutes away from the next Vienna bucket list.
+If like us, you prefer to discover a city on foot you’ll be happy to hear that you are never more than 40 minutes away from the next Vienna bucket list.
 Alternatively, you can use Vienna trams (time stamp your card), buses, underground, taxis or Über.

 You might also be interested in our Europe budget guide – it explains how much it costs to travel around multiple countries in Europe.